12 Best Character Reference Letter Samples (Written for Friend)

 Having known Jerry since he was a teenager, I have seen him mature in his decision-making and become a responsible individual who takes the initiative at work and in his personal life.
 It has been an honor to watch him become the esteemed accountant he is today, and I believe he has the potential to become even better.

-The character reference letter for a friend should then have an exhaustive conclusion that restates the key points discussed in the letter and thank the reader for going through the letter.
+The letter should then have an exhaustive conclusion that restates the key points discussed in the letter and thanks the reader for going through the letter.
 Also, provide your contact details and invite the hiring manager to ask any further questions they may have.
 The contact details can be a phone number or email address.

 Sign

 Finally, close the letter with a complimentary close and provide a signature.
 A signature implies that the sender authenticates the information provided in the document.
-Note that if the letter is in email format, it does not have to be signed by hand; a professional email signature will be sufficient.
+It is important to note that if the letter is in email format, a professional email signature will suffice; a handwritten signature is not required.

 Sincerely,